 Roots are the most familiar plant part here.
 They extend down into the soil like an anchor.
 They’re generally vertical and they often look like hairs.
 (Roots even look fibrous when you look at them under the microscope scope.)
 They pull moisture and nutrients up from their tips to hydrate the plant above.
 And they even digest nutrients from the dirt.

-At our farm in Josephine County, Oregon, we grow a ton of herbs for their roots.
+At our organic farm in Josephine County, Oregon, we grow a ton of herbs for their roots.
 This includes: Angelica, Burdock, Comfrey, Culver’s Root, Echinacea, Elecampane, Horseradish, Marshmallow and Valerian.

 Rhizomes are different

 Rhizomes are underground stems.
 They generally grow horizontal, perpendicular to gravity.
 Often, rhizomes run just under the soil, sprouting roots and shooting up new vertical stems as they go.
 Plants use them to store energy.
 So they can be fatter than how you’d normally think of a stem.